 Legalities of Beekeeping in the City

-While people can and do keep bees in locations under cover, it is not my advice to do so.
+While people can and do keep bees in locations secretly, it is not my advice to do so.
 In this litigious society, it’s not worth the risk.

-Before investing time and money in bees and beekeeping equipment, consult any local laws and regulations.
+Before investing time and money in bees and beekeeping equipment, consult any local zoning ordinances and regulations.

 Not every community is welcoming to honey bees.
-But many do, though some have restrictions on how many hives you can have in one location.
+And some that do allow bees, have restrictions on how many hives you can have in one location.

-Some areas require each beehive to be registered and possibly inspected by a state bee inspector.
+Some municipalities require each beehive to be registered and possibly inspected by a state bee inspector.
 Contact local authorities to learn the rules for where you live.